African humid period: Orbital changes

-The African humid period has been explained by increased insolation during Northern Hemisphere summer.
+The AHP has been explained by increased insolation during the Northern Hemisphere summer.
 Due to precession, the season at which Earth passes closest to the Sun on its elliptical orbit – the perihelion – changes, with maximum summer insolation occurring when this happens during Northern Hemisphere summer.
-Between 11,000 and 10,000 years ago, Earth passed through the perihelion at the time of summer solstice, increasing the amount of solar radiation by about 8%, resulting in the African monsoon becoming both stronger and reaching farther north.
-Between 15,000 and 5,000 years ago, summer insolation was at least 4% higher than today.
-The obliquity also decreased during the Holocene but the effect of obliquity changes on the climate is focused on the high latitudes and its influence on the monsoon is unclear.
+Between 11,000 and 10,000 BP, Earth passed through the perihelion at the time of summer solstice, increasing the amount of solar radiation by about 8%, resulting in the African monsoon becoming both stronger and reaching farther north.
+Between 15,000 and 5,000 BP, summer insolation was at least 4% higher than today.
+The obliquity also decreased during the Holocene, but the effect of obliquity changes on the climate is focused on the high latitudes, and its influence on the monsoon is unclear.

 During summer, solar heating is stronger over the North African land than over the ocean, forming a low pressure area that draws moist air and precipitation in from the Atlantic Ocean.
-This effect was strengthened by the increased summer insolation, leading to a stronger monsoon that also reached farther north.
+The increased summer insolation strengthened this effect, leading to a stronger monsoon that also reached farther north.
 The effects of these circulation changes reached as far as the subtropics.

 Obliquity and precession are responsible for two of the foremost Milankovich cycles and are responsible not only for the onset and cessation of ice ages but also for monsoon strength variations.
-Southern Hemisphere monsoons are expected to have the opposite response of Northern Hemisphere monsoons to precession, as the insolation changes are reversed; this observation is borne out by data from South America.
+Southern Hemisphere monsoons are expected to have the opposite response of Northern Hemisphere monsoons to precession, as the insolation changes are reversed; data from South America bear out this observation.
 The precession change increased seasonality in the Northern Hemisphere while decreasing it in the Southern Hemisphere.